Facundo-Martin/nextjs-youtube-clone/README.md

 - Clerk authentication with webhooks for data synchronization
 - Responsive web components like sidebar from shadcn/ui
 - tRPC as an API layer with tanstack query
+- Prefetch data with tanstack and then useSuspenseQuery

+### Refactor todo list

+- Carousel logic is a mess
+- Carousel query params handling for nuqs
+- Rm modules folder and just use \_components inside route groups